Inside Gov. Emmanuel’s industrial 'revolution' in Akwa Ibom

 Factors aiding investments in the state.

-Mr Emmanuel appeared to have set his eyes from the onset on attracting industries to the state; he had, from the beginning of his tenure, set up an ad-hoc committee on foreign direct investments, and insulated it from politics and civil service bureaucracy – two things, among others, that have become a perennial challenge to the country’s development.
+Mr Emmanuel appeared to have set his eyes from the onset on attracting industries to the state.
+As he began his tenure in 2015, he set up an ad-hoc committee on foreign direct investments and insulated it from politics and civil service bureaucracy.

-The state’s FDI committee chairman, Gabriel Ukpeh, a former employee of PricewaterhouseCoopers, Nigeria, told PREMIUM TIMES in Uyo he was willing to work with anybody, including members of the opposition All Progressives Congress (APC) in the state, provided it helps attract industries.
+The state’s FDI committee chairman, Gabriel Ukpeh, a former PricewaterhouseCoopers employee, told PREMIUM TIMES in Uyo he was willing to work with anybody, including members of the opposition All Progressives Congress (APC) in the state, provided it helps attract industries.

 “The state belongs to all of us.
 Politics will come and go, but the state will remain,” Mr Ukpeh said.